albar965/littlenavmap-manual/en/MENUS.md

 See here in the AviTab documentation for more information how to load the map image: [Map App - Mercator](https://github.com/fpw/avitab/wiki/Map-App#mercator).

-Note that _Little Navmap_ limits the saved image to the size of the currently visible map window.
-Undock and maximize the map window to get a higher resolution image for export.

 ### Copy Map Image to Clipboard {#save-map-to-clipboard}

 Copies the current map image to the clipboard.
 The image does not include the map overlays.

+The [Image Export Dialog](IMAGEEXPORT.md) will show up before copying the image to the clipboard which allows to select the image size.

 ### ![Print Map](../images/icons/printmap.png "Print Map") Print Map {#print-map}